sharondevop/s3duplicity/README.md

 s3duplicity needs duplicity.
 Install it or s3duplicity will be of no use for you.
 Most distributions have readymade packages available.

+Permsssion to your s3 bucket and AWS SNS services on an EC2 linux instance using arn/profile.

 #### Installation and configuration of s3duplicity

 The following steps show you how to download, uncompress, and configure the **s3duplicity** on an EC2 Linux instance.